Are You An Elite Sports Parent?

 - Be positive about the team and praise the other players (not your own).

-- A team practice is not a spectator sport.
+- Team practice is not a spectator sport.
 Drop your kid off … Make yourself useful … Come back 15 minutes before the end of practice.

 Carpools are good.
 They reduce pollution, save time and money for everyone involved, and give kids time to socialize.